-Goal: Economic Development - Community Boards to collectively take long-term proactive approach to enhance local economic development initiatives and outreach.

-Objectives Strategies Tactics / Comments Short: 6mo.- 3 yrs.
-Mid: 3 -5 yrs.
-Long: > 5 years Responsible Party/Board/Commission 1.
-Proactive local engagement to achieve economic development in established and commercial zones.
+ECONOMIC DEVELOPMENT CHAPTER B C H Objectives Strategies Tactics / Comments Goal: Economic Development - Community Boards to collectively take long-term proactive approach to enhance local economic development initiatives and outreach.
+1 2 1.
+Proactive local engagement to achieve economic development in established and expanded commercial zones.
 Establish the Moultonborough Economic Development Work Group.
-Set development group's charge for consistency with development goals/Master Plan Goals Short Planner/TA 1a.
-Educate the public, landowners, and interested parties about development goals.
-Conduct an informational workshop.
+Set development group's charge for consistency with development goals/Master Plan Goals 3 1a.
+Educate the public, landowners, developers and interested parties about development goals.
+Conduct an informational workshops.
 Invite landowners, real estate practitioners, and developers to discuss development vision for Village District and possible incentives.
-Short Planner/Planning Board 1b.
+4 1b.
 Minimize applicant expense and time for commercial permitting while maintaining community character ideals.
 Review land use regulations and applicable ordinances to determine any obstacles to local and state permitting Establish an expedited review process for parcels in the Village District and new commercial/mixed use nodes or districts as appropriate.
-Short Planner/Planning Board 1c.
+5 1c.
 Integrate economic development in land use planning tools.
 Create a potential lands for economic development database.
 Review properties to assess development potential and limitations to development in accordance with zoning ordinances and site plan regulations, the types of permitted uses and available utilities.
-Short Planner/Planning Board 1d.
+6 1d.
 Improve capabilities to readily identify parcels with commercial development potential in desired areas of town.
 Add the Village District and any proposed nodes/districts as a layer in Axis GIS.
 Coordinate needed changes with CAI Technologies (CAI).
-Short Planner/CAI 2.
+7 2.
 Expand development opportunities through the creation of development nodes or districts.
 Continue to seek community support for additional mixed commercial/residential districts.
 Build on Village District successes within the NH Route 25 corridor.
-Mid Planner/Planning Board 3.
-Proactively market the 'Moultonborough advantage' Encourage both businesses and workers to locate in town.
-Develop a Moultonborough marketing strategy.
-Short Board of Selectmen/Planner 3a.
+Create additional mixed use overlay/districts at other locations.
+8 3.
+Proactively market the Moultonborough advantage ^e Encourage both businesses and workers to locate in town and encourage young adults already here to stay.
+Develop a Moultonborough marketing plan and strategy that emphasizes the strengths Moultonborough offers which differentiates us from other communities.
+9 3a.
 Educate residents and build local consensus on economic development strategies.
 Seek public input on economic development strategies as they are being considered for implementation.
 A variety of opinions were expressed through the most recent community survey.
 The desired outcomes and approaches for economic development may require additional fostering through education.
-Short Planner/Planning Board 4.
-Investigate Designation of certain roads as "Scenic and Cultural Byways" Work with Land Use Boards to determine which roads could be so designated Seek public support for official designation Short Planner/Planning Board/Heritage Commission
+10 4.
+Investigate Designation of certain roads as "Scenic and Cultural Byways" Work with Land Use Boards to determine which roads could be so designated Seek public support for official designation 11